JoshuaKoh/JoshuaKoh.github.io/_posts/2018-03-22-Koh-reative-Copenhagen-First-Few-Hrs.md

 introduction: An audio drama retelling of my the adventure of first 24 hours abroad, complete with sound effects and music!
 ---

-<a href="http://www.joshuakoh.me/koh-reative-audio/Copenhagen%2C%20First%2024%20Hrs.mp3" class="button button-blue">Listen</a>
-<a href="http://www.joshuakoh.me/koh-reative-audio/Copenhagen%2C%20First%2024%20Hrs.mp3" class="button button-blue" download="Copenhagen-First-24-Hrs.mp3">Download</a>
+<a href="http://www.joshuakoh.me/koh-reative-audio/Copenhagen%2C%20First%2024%20Hrs.mp3" class="button button-blue">Click to listen, right click to download</a>

 ## Description